-Best Australian online bookmakers
+Best Australian online bookmakers with bonus bets

 What is the NGF and how does it impact my state?

-The National Gambling Framework was rolled out following the update to the Interactive Gambling Act in 2017, which also banned online poker and casinos.
+The National Gambling Framework was rolled out following the update to the Interactive Gambling Act in 2017, which also banned online poker and online casinos.
 The National Gambling Framework is aimed at curbing many problem gambling issues, including a perceived idea that punters bet more because they are being advertised to loosely.
 While the bonus bet ban is everywhere in Australia, the way the new legislation was rolled out means there are some differences in each state.
 Read our state betting guides for further information:

 How do bonus bets work

-The following examples will help paint a clearer picture of how bookie bonus bet sign up offers work:
+While these traditional bookmaker bonus bet offers are banned in Australia, the following examples will help paint a clearer picture of how bookie bonus bet sign up offers work:

 If a bookmaker is offering a 100% matched deposit up to the value of $100, you can deposit $100 and receive an extra $100 in bonus bets (can be one bet or divided in most cases).